lzim/teampsd/mtl_facilitate_workgroup/checklists/inter_session_checklist.md

 **5-8** | Build capacity for participatory learning from simulation using team question/hypothesis/findings/decisions | participatory learning + systems thinking | **tt2**
 **9-12** | Use C.F.B.T.
 Systems Thinking and plan for future team learning needs.
 Ideally: Team is ready to implement a tested change in the real world| systems thinking | **tt3**

+### Additional Resources and Information

-### Sesson 1-4 - Partner to identify the team's highest priority learning need now. [participatory learning]
+#### Sesson 1-4 - Partner to identify the team's highest priority learning need now. [participatory learning]
 - Introduce the overarching _MTL_ Learning Objectives and identify a shared team vision for _Modeling to Learn_.
 - Review hyper local transparent team data resources related to the team's learning vision.
 - Dialogue about the team's highest priority learning need now using the _MTL Menu_